Blue Heelers: episode guide

 When Susie finds herself escorting a pet alpaca to a funeral, she really begins to understand something about country policing.
 Unfortunately the recently acquired alpaca is the heir to a fortune, and suddenly all sorts of contenders emerge to make counter claims.

-Guest Starring: Charles ’Bud’ Tingwell as Charles Shaw, Mariuke Mann as Evelyn Cummings, Shane Luther as Adrian Jolly, Dana Miltins as Kirsten Abbott, Andrew Blackman as Lloyd Ryan, Jeff Drummond as Don Dennison, Michael Roland as Uniting Church reverend, Tony Arlotta as Taxi driver, Poetic Justice as Algernon and Albert
+Guest Starring: Charles 'Bud' Tingwell as Charles Shaw, Marijke Mann as Evelyn Cummings, Shane Luther as Adrian Jolly, Dana Miltins as Kirsten Abbott, Andrew Blackman as Lloyd Ryan, Jeff Drummond as Don Dennison, Michael Roland as Uniting Church Reverend, Tony Arlotta as Taxi driver, Poetic Justice as Algernon & Albert

 A Mere Formality

-Ben and Susie face the inquest into Brad’s death.
-What is hoped will be a mere formality quickly becomes complicated when a witness makes damning claims against them both—including accusations Ben and Susie were having a passionate affair.
+Ben and Susie face the inquest into Brad's death.
+What is hoped will be a mere formality quickly becomes complicated when a witness makes damning claims against them both — including accusations Ben and Susie were having a passionate affair and murdered Brad.

 Guest Starring: Felix Williamson as Michael Stakis, Tim Bell as Derek Farrow, Tracey Callander as Lisa Fingleton, Heidi Arena as Marissa Craddock, Michele Williams as Harriet Donovan, Jenny Seedsman as Marion Jones, Jan Frazer as Jane Gray, Jessica Muschamp as Jill Reynolds, Benjamin Franzen as Legal Assistant, Rex Callahan as Court Clerk, Vivien Davies as Court Tape Operator